College of Arts and Letters is comprised of the departments of Art,

 - Demonstrate knowledge of the discipline of political science in terms of its history, content, purpose and methodologies

-- Demonstrate knowledge of the sub-fields of political science (American politics, political theory, comparative politics, international relations, public administration), specific to their selected option (BA; BS political behavior/policy; BS pre-law)
+- Demonstrate knowledge of the sub-fields of political science (American politics, political theory, comparative politics, international relations, public administration)

 - Demonstrate the ability to analyze materials (e.g. data, texts) and to think critically.

 - Demonstrate the effective ability to communicate orally

 - Demonstrate the ability to communicate effectively in writing